 Follow María Eugenia Vidal at @mariuvidal

-Camila Zuluaga is a Colombian politician and TV and radio journalist.
+Camila Zuluaga is a Colombian TV and radio journalist.
 In 2008 she joined Julio Sánchez Cristo’s team at La W, a radio station in Colombia.
 Zuluaga also became the director and host of the program “Cardinal Points,” a TV program broadcasted through Claro Television.

 In 2011 Zuluaga began writing a column in the newspapers El Pueblo de Cali, El Nuevo Liberal in Popayán, and El Espectador with a special interview section published every Tuesday.